Mission 29 · Stage 3

 The problem

-You want a die face that changes only when the player asks to roll.
+We want a dice number that only changes when the player decides to roll.

 Think of it like

-Like shaking a dice cup — the number stays until you roll again.
+It's like shaking a dice cup — the number stays the same until you roll again.

 Meet the parts